On symbol correspondences for quark systems I: Characterizations

 \subsection{(Co)Adjoint orbits as invariant phase spaces}

-$SU(3)$ being a simple compact Lie group, the coadjoint and adjoint orbits of $SU(3)$ are isomorphic\footnote{A general discussion of coadjoint orbits of semisimple Lie groups can be found in \cite{bernatska}.}, so here we focus on the adjoint action of $SU(3)$ on its Lie algebra, which provides a real representaion whose complexification is of class $Q(1,1)$.
+$SU(3)$ being a simple compact Lie group, the coadjoint and adjoint orbits of $SU(3)$ are isomorphic,\footnote{A general discussion of coadjoint orbits of semisimple Lie groups can be found in \cite{bernatska}.} so here we focus on the adjoint action of $SU(3)$ on its Lie algebra, which provides a real representation whose complexification is the irrep $(1,1)$.
 We identify the root diagram of $\mathfrak{su}(3)$ with the Cartan subalgebra generated by $iT_3$ and $iU_3$ by making $\alpha_1\equiv 2i\, T_3$ and $\alpha_2 \equiv 2i\, U_3$.
 Then, we obtain